slk-09/studying-for-builders-of-the-future/README.md

-You can find the assignment in the homework.js file.
+You can find the assignment in the homework.js file..